-MRLs for food in Australia are regulated by FSANZ.
-For chemicals not currently registered for use in Australia by AVPMA, FSANZ is able to set a MRL tolerance for food which is imported if a MRL has been established in the exporting country.
-For example, if a chemical is being used in agricultural production in another country and there is an established MRL in that country, FSANZ carry out their own research using information from the exporting country, CODEX & other sources to establish a harmonized tolerance which is then listed in the Food Standards Code.
+In addition, FSANZ may consider varying limits for residues of agricultural or veterinary chemicals in imported food, where the residue is legitimate, likely to occur and there are anomalies between the Food Standards Code and international standards that may result in adverse trade impacts.
+In its assessment, FSANZ will consider dietary exposure to the particular agricultural and veterinary chemicals in the context of the Australian diet.
+For example, if a chemical is being used in U.S. agricultural production and there is an established MRL in the U.S., FSANZ carry out their own research using information from the U.S., CODEX & other sources to establish a harmonized tolerance which is then listed in the Food Standards Code.
 All MRLs (those set by either APVMA or FSANZ) must be adopted into the Food Standards Code before they apply.
 If a MRL is not listed in the Food Standards Code, then the tolerance is zero.